the-turing-way/the-turing-way/book/website/reproducible-research/reviewing/reviewing-checklist.md

 #### Documentation

-Documentation is a prerequisite for using, developing and reviewing the program.
+Documentation is a prerequisite for using, developing, and reviewing the program.
+Someone who isn’t involved with your project should understand what your code does, and what approach you’re taking.
 Here are some things to check for.

 - [ ] Is there a description of the purpose of the program or library?
 - [ ] Are detailed requirements listed?